Madfarm/CSandDevNotes/SOLID.md

 -  Harder to maintain classes

 # Liskov Substitution
+Objects of a superclass should be replaceable with objects of its subclasses without breaking anything

 # Interface Segregation
 Objects should only depend upon methods they're going to use